heremaps/devrel-workshops/azure/fleetmanagement/4_Validation/README.md

 **Congratulations** you have successfully completed the workshop!

-After you have completed the workshop you can delete all of the resources that were created by following the [cleanup guide][cleanup].

 After you have completed this workshop, be sure you delete all of the resources that were created by following the [cleanup guide][cleanup].